 House hunting as a dog parent can be a unique experience.
 This is because you have to focus on details that you may not be used to considering.
 So, if you haven’t undertaken such a task before, you may be a bit puzzled about where to begin.

 After all, not only do you need to find the right home for yourself, you must also select a space where your pup can be comfortable.
 The good news is that this process doesn’t have to be as difficult as you imagine it to be.
-Thus, if you want your house hunting to go as smoothly as possible, these are the tips you should keep in mind:
+Thus, if you want your house hunting to go as smoothly as possible, keep at hand a comprehensive guide to renting with pets that will take you step-by-step through the entire renting process.
+These are the tips you should keep in mind:

 You shouldn’t wait until the last moment to start looking for a new home.
 Since there will be more elements to consider, you will often find that the process takes a little longer.
 Thus, if you don’t want you and your pup to end up without a place to live, give yourself plenty of leeway.
 As a bonus, it also means that you will not have to make too many compromises out of desperation during your search.